 Another important element of the partnership is that the agreement between partners must be to share the profits and losses of a business.
 Though the definition contained within the Partnership Act describes the partnership because the relationship between people that comply with share the profits of a business, the sharing of loss is implied.
-Thus, sharing of profits and losses is important.
+Thus, sharing of profits and losses is important in partnership account.

 6. Liability of Partnership

 Each partner is liable jointly with all the opposite partners and also severally to the third party for all the acts of the firm done while he is a partner.
-The liability of a partner for acts of the firm is additionally limited.
+The liability of a partner for acts of the firm is additionally limited in the partnership account.
 That his private assets also can be used for paying off the firm’s debts.

 The partnership comes into existence as a result of an agreement among the partners.
-The agreement can be either oral or written.
+The agreement can be either oral or written in the partnership account.
 The Partnership Act doesn’t require that the agreement must be in writing.
 But wherever it’s in writing, the document, which contains the terms of the agreement is named ‘Partnership Deed’.
 It generally contains the small print about all the aspects affecting the connection between the partners including the target of business, the contribution of capital by each partner, ratio during which the profits and therefore the losses are going to be shared by the partners and entitlement of partners to interest on capital, interest on the loan, etc. The clauses of the partnership deed are often altered with the consent of all the partners.
-The deed should be properly drafted and ready as per the provisions of the ‘Stamp Act’ and preferably registered with the Registrar of Firms. be used for paying off the firm’s debts.
+The deed should be properly drafted and ready as per the provisions of the ‘Stamp Act’ and preferably registered with the Registrar of Firms. be used for paying off the firm’s debts in partnership account.

 The important provisions affecting are as follows: